Annamaryjames/Digital-Signal-Processing-Laboratory/README.md

 5.Linear Convolution using circular convulation and vice versa <br>
 6.DFT and IDFT<br>
 7.Properties of DFT<br>
-8.Overlap add and Overlap save method
+8.Overlap add and Overlap save method<br>
-9.Implementation of FIR Filter
+9.Implementation of FIR Filter<br>
 10.Familiarization of DSP Hardware<br>
 11. Generation of Sine Wave using
 DSP Kit<br>